 The Sex Trap

-In my soon to be published book, Why Waiting Works, I attempt to explain The Sex Trap and this is where I get myself into some heated debates—mostly with my female friends.
+In my book, Why Waiting Works, I attempt to explain The Sex Trap and this is where I get myself into some heated debates—mostly with my female friends.
 But try to stick with me and keep an open mind; I promise if you catch this it will help you avoid some pain and wasted time.

 The problem starts with the differences in what men are looking for versus what women are looking for in dating and relationships.
 Here it is, at a very base level men want sex and women want security.
 Don’t kill the messenger.
 This difference in sexual agendas stems from the difference in the very nature of our biology.
 Women seek security because most eventually want children, and with them a committed husband and father.

 This is where the trouble begins: right now the average American couple goes on three dates before having sex; but how well do you really know someone after only three dates?
 A person can pretend to be anyone for three dates.
 Anyone can be on their best behavior and be who you want them to be in that short amount of time to make you think that they could be “the one”.
 In today’s culture, many females, for fear of being alone and because they are jaded, are giving out the sex early in the relationship hoping that they will get the security (commitment) from a man later (ouch #sorrynotsorry).
 The Trap thickens: From a man’s perspective, when a woman offers you sex without commitment; it’s hard to turn down.
 It’s the equivalent of someone offering you free money.
 Men know deep down it’s supposed to cost us something—and I don’t mean money—so when it is offered without so much as even the promise of a commitment, it’s like “why am I saying no to this again?”

 Sounds a little sexist right?
 I’m sorry but this is biology.